notaryanramani/notaryanramani/README.md

-- 👋 Hi, I’m Aryan Ramani
+- Hi, I’m Aryan Ramani
-- 👀 I’m interested in Coding
+- I’m interested in Data Science / Machine Learning
-- 🌱 I’m currently learning Python Libraries
+- I’m currently learning Python & its Frameworks
-- 💞️ I’m looking to collaborate on any projects
+- I’m looking to collaborate on any projects
-- 📫 How to reach me - Twitter @notaryanramani
+- How to reach me - Twitter @notaryanramani

 <!---
 NotAryanRamani/NotAryanRamani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.